wsydney76/craft-properties-field/README.md

 The standard Craft way of querying for custom field values does not work out of the box, as the field is stored in a JSON format with multiple sub-fields, representing not just 'one' value, but 'a set of values'.

-As a workaround, the plugin provides a set of query methods that can be used to query for entries/assets with specific property values.
+As a workaround, the plugin provides a set of query methods that can be used to query for entries with specific property values.

 * Enable the `Enable element query helpers` setting.